cbetta/betta.io/src/blog/2016-06-07-two-factor-authentication-in-rails-with-devise-and-nexmo-verify.md

 date: 2016-06-07
 tags: nexmo, tutorial
 icon: MessageSquare
+migrated: true
 ---

-> This post was originally first posted on the [Nexmo Developer Blog](https://www.nexmo.com/blog/2016/06/07/two-factor-authentication-2fa-ruby-rails-devise-nexmo-verify/) on June 7th 2016.
+<Message> This post was originally first posted on
+  the [Nexmo Developer Blog](https://www.nexmo.com/blog/2016/06/07/two-factor-authentication-2fa-ruby-rails-devise-nexmo-verify/) on June 7th 2016.  </Message>

 I love applications that support two factor authentication!
 Whether it is through SMS, voice, or other means - it simply tells me that the app developer